 10) If your left hand itches you'll come into some money, if your right hand itches you'll meet an old friend.

 11) To protect against the devil, hang a mirror on your porch by the door.
 M’su Diable is very vain.
 He is so attracted to his own image that he can’t move from the spot until the sun rises and he has to scat.

 12) To protect against the Cajun loup garou (werewolf), lay 13 small objects such as pennies, beans, or broom straws by your doors.
 The werewolf is not too bright and cannot count higher than 12.
 When she comes to the 13th object, she gets confused and has to start over.
 The poor thing will be there counting all night until the dawn when she must flee the sun.

 13) To ward off evil, drill a hole in a dime and wear it around your neck under your clothing.
 You can also spit three times.

 14) If an alligator crawls under your house, there will be a death soon.

-15) If you’re at a picnic and it starts raining, make a cross out of 2 sticks and pour salt on it.
+15) If you're at a picnic and it starts raining, make a cross out of two sticks and pour salt on it.
 It will instantly stop raining.